jackie-h/language-notes/domain calculations ideas.md

 * The problem with rules engines & drived reference data - like SCRP.
 Teams can own derived ref data

+* Timely - instead of waiting for EOD, what if we had it incrementally - we actually do, desk by desk

+* Key dimensions - Client, Employee, Country, Book, Server

 ## Selling points

 * Need to be able to operate from many code bases

 ## Prior solutions